SamEpp/WTBF/README.md

 - indicoio (create an account and paste your key into a file "key.py")

 ### How to Run It
-1. run "python3 integration.py" in the terminal
+1. Run "python3 integration.py" in the terminal
-2. use a barcode scanner on the book or enter an isbn number.
+2. When prompted use a barcode scanner on the book or enter an isbn number.
-3. a map with the book's locations will appear!
+3. A map with the book's locations will appear!
+At the top of the page there will be information

 ## Architecture
 Put a diagram of the architecture here